 Marble runs must incorporate a minimum of three different methods of slowing the marble’s descent.
 Additional methods will score more marks

 Up to 20 marks for quality of the presentation

 Up to 15 marks for the marble run’s style, aesthetics and visual appeal

 Total marks available = 100

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at Loughborough College on 14 June 2019.
+Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation event on Friday 17 June 2022

-Chris Bishop is a Principal Project Engineer at 3M.
-He graduated from Cambridge University in 1998 with a Masters degree in Engineering, and has managed engineering projects for 3M ever since.
+Chris Bishop is a Principal Project Engineer at Kindeva Drug Delivery.
+He graduated from Cambridge University in 1998 with a Master's degree in Engineering and managed engineering projects for 3M before moving to Kindeva.
 A Chartered Engineer and STEM Ambassador, Chris enjoys delivering maths and engineering-based activities in primary schools, and lives in Loughborough with his wife and two young children.

 Fay Rochester is a Manufacturing Technology engineer for 3M's Abrasives division and is based at its Atherstone site in Warwickshire.
 She graduated from Loughborough University with a Master's degree in Mechanical Engineering in 2020 and as part of her course spent a year at 3M as an industrial placement student.
 Fay became a STEM Ambassador while she was studying for her degree, and is passionate about promoting diversity in science and engineering careers.